revgrid/revgrid/etc/revgrid.api.md

 }

 // @public (undocumented)
-export class RevSimpleMainDataServer<BCS extends BehavioredColumnSettings> implements DataServer<BCS> {
+export class RevSimpleMainDataServer<SF extends RevSimpleSchemaServer.Field> implements DataServer<SF> {
     // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag addRow(dataRow: RevSimpleMainDataServer.DataRow): void;
     // (undocumented)